Global Postal Disruptions

 International Postal Alerts

-At least until restoration of timely delivery services, ClinicalPosters is restricting delivery for locations listed below.
+At least until the restoration of timely delivery services, ClinicalPosters is restricting delivery for locations listed below.
 Other areas may also be affected.

 3-1-2022

-🇦🇺 Australia Post advises that as a result of road closures and access issues, implementation of safety measures and closure of several post offices, delivery to certain postcodes is limited in flood-affected areas.
+🇦🇺 Australia Post advises that as a result of road closures and access issues, implementation of safety measures, and closure of several post offices, delivery to certain postcodes is limited in flood-affected areas.

 Between September 3 and 17, it temporarily suspended some international services due to COVID-19 transportation cancellations and restrictions.
 This includes: